Azure/iot-edge-modbus/doc/sample_modbus.md

 by the Modbus module.
 For example, sending the following JSON messages to the device via IoT Hub will write value 9999 to the Holding Register 1:

-  * Set value of the Holding Register 1 to 9999
+  * Set the value of the Holding Register #1 to 9999.
-  * "address" field is the 5-digit decimal address of the destination cell, prefix with the function code, in this case 6 + 00001 = 600001
+  * "address" field is the 4-digit decimal address of the destination cell, prefix with the function code, in this case 6 + 0001 = 60001.
+[More details about address field](https://en.wikipedia.org/wiki/Modbus#Coil.2C_discrete_input.2C_input_register.2C_holding_register_numbers_and_addresses)
   * Function code 6 is "Write Single Holding Register".
 [Check more function codes](https://en.wikipedia.org/wiki/Modbus#Format_of_data_of_requests_and_responses_for_main_function_codes)

     ```json
     {
-      "address": "600001",
+      "address": "60001",
       "value": "9999",
       "uid": "1"
     }